SecretFoundation/SecretWiki/network.md

 ### How do I run a Secret Node?

-Learn more in the full [developer documentation](https://build.scrt.network/validators-and-full-nodes/secret-nodes.html).
+Learn more in the full [documentation](https://build.scrt.network/validators-and-full-nodes/secret-nodes.html).